robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Verify your Automated Remediation

-Based upon your existing work, you’ve implemented the first step by using the CloudWatch Event rule to trigger the Lambda function to update the NACL for the instance.
+Based upon your existing work, you’ve implemented the first step by using the CloudWatch Event rule to trigger the Lambda function to update the NACL for the subnet that the instance is located in.
 Let’s look at what changed.

 1. Go to the [AWS Config](https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2) console.
 2. On the Settings page you will see the message below.